FunmiSomoye/Python/README.md

 # Python
-My first attempt at writing a python script for something other than data analysis.\
+My first attempts at writing a python script for something other than data analysis.\
 As part of assignment from She Code Africa Mentorship program.

 \